bbatsov/legacy-octopress-blog/source/guides/ruby-style-guide/index.markdown

 #### Comments

+{% blockquote Steve McConnell %}
-> Good code is its own best documentation.
-As you're about to add a
-> comment, ask yourself, "How can I improve the code so that this
-> comment isn't needed?"
-Improve the code and then document it to make
-> it even clearer. <br/>
+Good code is its own best documentation.
+As you're about to add a comment, ask yourself, "How can I improve the code so that this comment isn't needed?"
+Improve the code and then document it to make it even clearer.
-> -- Steve McConnell
+{% endblockquote %}

 * Write self-documenting code and ignore the rest of this section.
 Seriously!
 * Comments longer than a word are capitalized and use punctuation.
 Use [one